twome/pinguno/readme.md

 - **[Developers only]** Node.js v10.11.0 and up
 - **[Unix-based systems only]** `ping` binary accessible on the $PATH (you almost certainly have this, and a less accurate fallback is provided)

-By default, it'll output JSON and human-readable text log files to a `logs` directory created next to the executable, and will store its last-used configuration in a `config` directory created next to the executable.
+By default, it'll output [JSON](https://en.wikipedia.org/wiki/JSON) and human-readable text log files to a `logs` directory created next to the executable, and will store its last-used configuration settings in a `config` directory created next to the executable.
 Apart from that, no other files/directories will be modified by the app.

 ### Usage

-NB: Don't forget to change your OS settings so your computer doesn't fall asleep, or Pinguno will be unable to log continuously (Pinguno can't override that behaviour).
+NB: If you want to monitor your internet connection 24/7, don't forget to change your OS settings so your computer doesn't fall asleep; Pinguno can't run while the computer's in sleep/hibernation.

 #### Using the binaries: